mcandeia/dapr-docs/daprdocs/content/en/operations/components/pluggable-components.md

 5 directories, 12 files
 ```

-Remove the file `Protos/greet.proto` and copy out the `dapr/proto/components/v1` and `dapr/proto/common/v1` folders from dapr repository to the `DaprMemStoreComponent/Protos` directory.
+Remove the file `Protos/greet.proto` and copy out the `dapr/proto/components/v1` folder from dapr repository to the `DaprMemStoreComponent/Protos` directory.

 ```shell
 ➜  memstore-dotnet tree .